BulletSentence/BulletSentence/README.md

 ### BulletSentence

-BulletSentence or just BS, is a nickname that I use online as an alter ego, is the name of virtually all my online profiles in forum and social networks.
+BulletSentence or just BS, is a nickname that I use online as an alter ego, is the name of virtually all my online profiles in forum and social networks and some videogames.
 <p>
  </p>